caplena/knowledge-base/docs/05-03-Automatic-Translation.md

 We strongly recommend turning on automatic translations in the following cases:

-1. You have a multilingual study with different languages in the same dataset (e.g. the codebook is in English but responses are in Chinese, English, German, etc.);
+1. You have a multilingual text to analyze with different languages in the same dataset (e.g. the topic collection will be in English but the texts are in Chinese, English, German, etc.);
-2. Your survey is in a language that is not supported by Caplena (see [supported languages](https://caplena.com/en/supported-languages/));
+2. Your text to analyze is in a language that is not supported by Caplena (see [supported languages](https://caplena.com/en/supported-languages/));
-3. You need your codebook to be in a different language than the verbatims;
+3. You need your topic collection to be in a different language than the text to analyze;
-4. You don't speak the language the responses are in and thus require translations 🙂.
+4. You don't speak the language the texts to analyze are in and thus require translations 🙂.

 ## How do I chose between Google Translate and DeepL?